-Many users try to rename a file or files by right clicking and then choosing the option “Rename”.
-But do you really know that there is a simple way to do this?
-To rename a file, just select it, press F2 and rename it whatever you want.
+Many users try to rename a file or files by right-clicking and then choose “Rename”.
+But do you know that there is a simple way to do this?
+To rename a file, select it, press F2, and rename it whatever you want.

 2. CTRL + Drag files and folders

-If you want to quickly copy files from one folder to another, then simply hold down the CTRL key and drag the file from source to destination.
+If you want to copy files from one folder to another quickly, then hold down the CTRL key and drag it from source to destination.
 This action will copy files and folders from one place to another.